rolosoft-com/www/privacy-policy.md

 * To object to the way we are processing your data
 * To prevent automated decision making and profiling in relation to your data

-Please contact us at dpo@rolosoft.com to submit any requests or ask any questions about your data.
+Please contact our [Data Protection Officer](mailto:dpo@rolosoft.com) to submit any requests or ask any questions about your data.

 ### Links
 [Home](index.md)